HadiAskari/FaceMaskDetector/README.md

 # FaceMaskDetector
-A facial mask detector made in via using PyTorch, openCV and MTCNN library,
+A facial mask detector made in via using PyTorch, openCV and MTCNN algorithm for face detection,